 Thousands of Hampton Roads residents hold CDLs.
 Losing your CDL means:

-- Immediate termination from trucking jobs
+- Immediate possible termination from trucking jobs

 - Inability to work in your profession for 60-120 days (or longer)